‘The birth of your worst nightmare.’

 The fourth and final segment, set during the American Civil War, finds Union Sgt.
 Gallen (Cameron Mitchell) and his men encountering a group of children living alone, apparently without adults, on an isolated farmhouse.
 They appear to be war orphans, but all is not what it seems, as Gallen and his men quickly learn.

 Buy From a Whisper to a Scream on Blu-ray from Amazon.com

 “Jeff Burr adopts a darkly gritty low key lighting scheme which, while clearly helping to disguise the low budget, also adds a darkly haunted mood to the film – and is something that often works to extraordinarily moody effect, particularly in the second episode.
-There are a couple of times when Burr inserts irritatingly pointless cutaway effects – flash fantasies of Megan McFarland dribbling blood from her mouth, Terry Kiser dreaming his dinghy is being attacked by underwater zombies – but not that often.
-The film also boasts a fine cast… ” Moria
+There are a couple of times when Burr inserts irritatingly pointless cutaway effects – flash fantasies of Megan McFarland dribbling blood from her mouth, Terry Kiser dreaming his dinghy is being attacked by underwater zombies – but not that often.”
+Moria

 “The really cool thing about the movie as a whole is that all of the stories take place in one town (at different points in time), giving the film a sense of cohesion and local flavor that anthologies never really have.
 Even Cat’s Eye, which had a similar “They’re all in the same world” narrative, went from big cities to small towns, and there was no distinct personality to them.
 But this is a VERY southern movie, from the accents to the customs (not too many areas where a voodoo man living in a swamp can really work).”
 Horror Movie a Day